ettoremessina/fitting-with-mlp-using-tensorflow/parametric-curve-on-plane-fitting/README.md

   [--rend RANGE_END]
   [--rstep RANGE_STEP]

-pmc2t_gen.py generates a synthetic dataset file that contains the points of a parametric curve on plan calling a couple of one-variable real functions in an interval
+pmc2t_gen.py generates a synthetic dataset file that contains the points of a parametric curve on plane calling a couple of one-variable real functions in an interval

 optional arguments: